5 Signs You Should Outsource Lead Generation (Not Hire In-House)

 A real cost comparison of outsourced lead generation vs in-house SDRs -- with specific dollar amounts, timelines, and a decision framework for B2B companies.

-Outsourcing lead generation is cheaper and faster than hiring in-house for most B2B companies -- at least until you hit $5M+ ARR with a validated outbound playbook.
+Outsourcing is cheaper and faster than hiring in-house for most B2B companies, at least until you hit $5M+ ARR with a validated outbound playbook.
 A full-time SDR costs $80,000-120,000 per year all-in.
 A lead gen agency costs $24,000-72,000 per year and starts producing meetings in weeks, not months.
-The question is not whether you can afford an agency.
-It is whether you can afford to hire before the system is proven.
+The question isn't whether you can afford an agency.
+It's whether you can afford to hire before your system is proven.

 Here are five signs the outsource path is right for you right now.

-Before the signs, let us establish the actual numbers.
+Before the signs, the actual numbers.
 Most founders underestimate what an SDR truly costs because they only think about base salary.

 | Cost Component | Annual Cost |